 When comments are received from agencies or the public, the Environmental Planner will determine if a response is needed.
 Written responses should be prepared with input from the Project Team as needed.
 The responses are reviewed and signed by the Environmental Planner typically within ten days of receipt unless the comments require further research or survey.
-Responses to comments received for LPA projects are managed by the LPA or their consultant and should be sent to the Environmental Planner for the project record.
+Responses to comments received for LPA projects are managed by the LPA or their consultant.